-The objective of this programme is to ensure the successful operation of the workplace relations system, particularly through initiatives designed to demonstrate the benefit of cooperative workplace relations, and to assist employers and employees to understand their rights and obligations under the system.
+The objective of this programme is to ensure the successful operation of the workplace relations system through initiatives designed to encourage employers and employees to adopt productive and modern workplace relations.

 Protected action ballots scheme

-Under the Fair Work Act 2009, a ballot of eligible workers is required before protected industrial action can be taken to pursue claims during bargaining for an enterprise agreement, except when the action is in response to industrial action by the other party.
-During 2013–14 the government met the full cost of 578 ballots, paying $0.863 million under the scheme.
+Under the Fair Work Act 2009, a ballot of eligible employees is required before protected industrial action can be taken to pursue claims during bargaining for an enterprise agreement, except when the action is in response to industrial action by the other party.
+During 2014–15 the government met the full cost of 1037 ballots, paying $1.39 million under the scheme.

 National Workplace Education Programme

-In 2013–14 the department implemented the former government’s decision to fund the National Workplace Education Programme.
-The programme provided a one-off grant of $10 million to the Union Education Foundation in 2010 to deliver national workplace education programmes to employee representatives over a five-year period to 30 June 2015.
+In 2014–15 the department continued to fund the National Workplace Education Programme.
+The programme provided a one-off grant of $10 million to the Union Education Foundation in 2010 to deliver national workplace education programmes to employee representatives over a five-year period.
+The programme ended on 30 June 2015.

 Productivity Education and Training Fund

-In 2013–14 the department implemented the former government’s decision to fund the Productivity Education and Training Fund.
-The fund provided funding to peak employer and employee organisations to develop and deliver education programmes to enhance workplace productivity.
+During 2014–15 the department continued to implement the Productivity Education and Training Fund.
+The fund supports peak employer and employee organisations in developing and delivering education programmes to enhance workplace productivity.
 The programmes are being delivered by the Union Education Foundation, the Australian Chamber of Commerce and Industry and the Australian Industry Group.

 The programmes started in 2012–13 and will run for between five and 10 years.